-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/2 teaspoon cinnamon if you really like cinnamon, add more
+- ½ teaspoon cinnamon if you really like cinnamon, add more

-- 1/4 teaspoon nutmeg this is a variable also.
+- ¼ teaspoon nutmeg this is a variable also.
 If you like more, add it.

-- 1 tablespoon dark brown sugar light brown works as well
+- 1 tablespoon brown sugar

-- 1 1/4 cup almond milk or milk of choice
+- 1 ¼ cup milk of choice

 - 1 teaspoon vanilla

-- 1/2 cup grated carrots
+- ½ cup grated carrots

-- 1/2 cup crushed pineapple
+- ½ cup crushed pineapple

 - 1 egg

-- Mix flour, baking powder, salt, cinnamon, nutmeg and brown sugar in small bowl and set aside.
+- Mix flour, baking powder, salt, cinnamon, nutmeg, ginger, and brown sugar in a small bowl and set aside.
 In another larger bowl, mix milk and egg.
-Add to it oil, carrots, pineapple and vanilla.Combine wet and dry.
+Add to it melted butter, carrots, pineapple, and vanilla.Combine wet and dry.
 Don't overmix.
 It's easy to get tough pancakes if you do.
-Only mix to combine,it will be a tiny bit lumpy.Heat griddle.
+The only mix to combine,it will be a tiny bit lumpy.Heat griddle.
 I had mine on 350 degrees.
 I realize each griddle is different.
 If this is too cool or hot, increase or decrease heat.
 Grease Heated griddle well.
-Drop pancakes onto griddle.
+Drop pancakes onto the griddle.
 I use a portion scoop.
-I kind have a thing for consistency.Cook on first side for several minutes until pancakes begin to bubble.
+Cook on the first side for several minutes until pancakes begin to bubble.
 Flip and continue to cook until pancakes are done, mine took about 3 minutes per side.
 This will depend on your griddle.I served mine just with maple syrup.
 I have also had them with ricotta sweetened with brown sugar.
 Buttermilk syrup is always perfect as well.Now, sit back and enjoy.
 You deserve it!